ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/single-page-website.md

-             'The Earth is the densest planet in the solar system.', 'A year on Jupiter lasts around 4333 earth days.', 'The surface temperature of Jupiter is around -108°C.', 'Babylonian astronomers first discovered Jupiter in the 7th or 8th century.', 'Jupiter has 4 rings.',
+             'The Earth is the densest planet in the solar system.', 'A year on Jupiter lasts around 4333 earth days.', 'The surface temperature of Jupiter is around -108°C.', 'Jupiter was first discovered by 7th or 8th century Babylonian astronomers.', 'Jupiter has 4 ring.',
-             'A day on Jupiter lasts 9 hours and 55 minutes.', '8th century Assyrians first discovered Saturn.',
-             'Saturn takes 10756 days to orbit the Sun.', 'Saturn can be seen with the naked eye.', 'Saturn is the flattest planet.',
+             'A day on Jupiter lasts 9 hours and 55 minutes.', 'Saturn was first discovered by 8th century Assyrians.', 'Saturn takes 10756 days to orbit the Sun.', 'Saturn can be seen with the naked eye.', 'Saturn is the flattest planet.',
              'Saturn is made mostly of hydrogen.',
              'Four spacecraft have visited Saturn.',
-             'William Herschel discovered Uranus in 1781.',
-             'A year on Uranus takes 30687 earth days.', 'Uranus turns on its axis once every 17 hours, 14 minutes.', 'With a minimum atmospheric temperature of -224°, C Uranus is nearly the coldest planet in the solar system.', 'Only one spacecraft has flown by Uranus, the Voyager 2.', 'Neptune was discovered in 1846 by Urbain Le Verrier and Johann Galle.', 'Neptune has 14 moons.',
+             'Uranus was discovered by William Herschel in 1781.', 'A year on Uranus takes 30687 earth days.', 'Uranus turns on its axis once every 17 hours, 14 minutes.', 'With minimum atmospheric temperature of -224°C Uranus is nearly coldest planet in the solar system.', 'Only one spacecraft has flown by Uranus, the Voyager 2.', 'Neptune was discovered in 1846 by Urbain Le Verrier and Johann Galle.', 'Neptune has 14 moons.',
-             'The average temperature of Neptune is about -201 °C.', 'There is a 1:20 million scale model of the solar system in Sweden.', 'The gap between the Earth and our moon is bigger than the diameters of all the planets combined.', 'The first accurate calculation of the speed of light was using Jupiter’s moons', 'Jupiter’s magnetic field is believed to be a result of rapidly spinning metallic hydrogen at the core, and is ~10x stronger than the Earth’s.', 'Venus spins backward.',
+             'The average temperatue of Neptune is about -201 °C.', 'There is a 1:20 million scale model of the solar system in Sweden.', 'The gap between the Earth and our moon is bigger than the diameters of all the planets combined.', 'The first accurate calculation of the speed of light was using Jupiter’s moons', 'Jupiter’s magnetic field is believed to be a result of rapidly spinning metallic hydrogen at the core, and is ~10x stronger than the Earth’s.', 'Venus spins backwards.',
              'Uranus spins sideways, relative to the ecliptic plane of the solar system.', 'It is easier to reach Pluto or escape the solar system from Earth than being able to <i>land</i> on the Sun.'
            ]